EmbiiFox/EmbiiFox/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions
 - 🎓 &nbsp; Studying Software Engineering from HCM University of Technology and Education (senior student)
 - 🌱 &nbsp; Enthusiast in both client side and server side.
-- ✍️ &nbsp; Watching Movie and trying out latest design trends as hobbies/side hustles.
+- ✍️ &nbsp; Watching Movie and trying out latest design trends as side hustles.
 - ☕ &nbsp; One day or day one.
 It’s your choice
 - 🥊 &nbsp; And never forget training.You only fail when you stop trying